Ashutosh781/Ashutosh781.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my MS in Robotics at the [Collaborative Robotics and Intelligent Systems Institute (CoRIS)](https://engineering.oregonstate.edu/CoRIS) at Oregon State University.
+I am currently pursuing my MS in Robotics at the [Collaborative Robotics and Intelligent Systems Institute (CoRIS)](https://engineering.oregonstate.edu/CoRIS) at Oregon State University (OSU).
 I completed my BE in Electronics and Communication from [BITS Pilani, Goa campus](https://www.bits-pilani.ac.in/goa/) in 2023.

+My current research focuses on Reinforcement Learning control for complex-legged systems.
+One project is developing a control policy for multiple connected Cassie robots to perform a dynamic task.
+I am working under [Prof. Alan Fern](https://engineering.oregonstate.edu/people/alan-fern) and [Prof. Ross Hatton](https://engineering.oregonstate.edu/people/ross-hatton) at the Dynamic Robotics & Artificial Intelligence Lab ([DRAIL](https://mime.engineering.oregonstate.edu/research/drl/)) and Laboratory for Robotics & Applied Mechanics ([LRAM](https://research.engr.oregonstate.edu/lram/)) respectively at OSU.

 For my undergraduate thesis, I worked at [Biorobotics lab](https://www.ri.cmu.edu/robotics-groups/biorobotics/), CMU, USA under [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).
-Some of my notable work there included developing a surface reconstruction module for a robotic ultrasound system and working on distributed and decentralized control for a modular leg-wheel hybrid robot.
+My notable work there included developing a surface reconstruction module for a robotic ultrasound system and working on distributed and decentralized control for a modular leg-wheel hybrid robot.

-Prior to that, I remotly collaborated with the [Pipebots](https://pipebots.ac.uk/) team at the University of Sheffield, UK under [Dr. Robert Worley](https://pipebots.ac.uk/people/rob-worley/).
-I mainly worked on developing and modelling acoustics simulation package to solve for higher order sound reflections in pipes.
+Prior to that, I remotely collaborated with the [Pipebots](https://pipebots.ac.uk/) team at the University of Sheffield, UK, under [Dr. Robert Worley](https://pipebots.ac.uk/people/rob-worley/).
+I mainly worked on developing and modelling acoustics simulation packages to solve for higher-order sound reflections in pipes.

 Further details of my work can be found in the [Research](/research/) section and my papers in the [Publications](/publications/) section.